xianyu564/divination-vs-science/README_EN.md

 ## 🎯 Project Positioning

-### 🚨 Important Note: Partially Open Source Repository
+### 🚨 Important Note: Wisdom Sharing & Technical Preservation
-**This repository adopts a hybrid licensing model**:
+**This repository adopts a dialectical open model**:
-- **Code**: MIT License (fully open source)
-- **Content**: CC BY-NC-SA 4.0 License (non-commercial use, adaptations allowed)
-- **Commercial use**: Requires separate licensing

-**"Partially Open Source" means**:
+- **Technical**: Commercial value preserved as technology has inherent commercial attributes
+- **Philosophical**: Openly shared as this expands the boundaries of human wisdom
+- **Ultimate Goal**: Bringing traditional wisdom closer to people through technological means
+- **Idealism**: Both commercial technology gains and open wisdom sharing ultimately serve the same ideal

+**"Dialectical Openness" means**:
-- ✅ **Content Fully Open**: lectures, speaker notes, academic resources and other core content are open to all users
+- ✅ **Philosophical Materials Completely Open**: Lectures, handouts, academic resources and other materials expanding human wisdom boundaries are open to all users
-- 🔒 **Partial Benefits**: Sponsors receive additional benefits like private repository access
-- 💼 **Commercial Use**: Requires separate licensing
+- 🔒 **Technical Parts Reserved**: Technical implementation and commercial application parts preserve commercial value
+- 🌟 **Idealistic Goal**: Through technical commercialization and wisdom openness, ultimately serving the ideal of bringing traditional wisdom to people

 ### Dual Positioning
-1. **Knowledge Community**: Philosophical thinking platform exploring the relationship between divination and science
+1. **Wisdom Sharing Community**: Philosophical thinking platform exploring the relationship between divination and science, open space for expanding human wisdom boundaries
-2. **Startup Cold Start**: Philosophical framework knowledge repository for the Elephenotype startup project
+2. **Technical Startup Project**: Philosophical framework knowledge repository for the Elephenotype startup project, serving ideals through technical commercialization

 ### Core Question
 We start with a fundamental question: **"Is Fortune-Telling Science?"**

-Through exploring the relationship between divination and science, we gradually delve into the philosophical framework of **Eastern divination systems (numerology, fortune-telling, feng shui)** and discuss their application in modern decision support.
+Through exploring the relationship between divination and science, we gradually delve into the philosophical framework of **Eastern divination systems (numerology, fortune-telling, feng shui)**, exploring the significance of these traditional wisdom systems in contemporary technological society, and discuss their application in modern decision support.

 ## 📚 Start Exploring Now